 A data catalogue answers some important questions about the personal data that you process across its lifecycle.
 It's more than a data discovery exercise because it asks questions that are necessary not just for securing your data but also for ensuring processing complies with data protection regulation.

 Data Discovery tells you broadly what data you collect and where you store it.
 A data catalogue will tell you what data you collect, how you collect it, what your legal basis for processing it is, who you share it with and how long you retain it.

 We are convinced that this is the stepping off point for everything else you will do to get to GDPR compliance.

 - Your data protection policies will be built on the solid foundation of the full picture of your data processing activities.

 - Your Technical and Organisational Measures(TOMS) will be directly relevant to the real data that you process.

 - Data classification, data categorisation, data retention, data destruction, data audits - the success of these activities depend on you having an accurate picture of your data in the first place.

 - You can only implement efficient processes for dealing with subject access requests once you know what personal data you collect.

-So our advice is if you want to get a surprise free journey to GDPR compliance – build yourselves a data catalog.
+So our advice is if you want to get a surprise free journey to GDPR compliance - build yourselves a data catalogue.
 Or better still call in the experts and have Fort Privacy build you one!